lyft/flinkk8soperator/integ/README.md

 `flinkoperatortest`.

 These tests use a sample Flink job [operator-test-app](/integ/operator-test-app/).
-The tests currently use two images built from here:
+The tests currently use two images built before the integration test is run.

-* `lyft/operator-test-app:b1b3cb8e8f98bd41f44f9c89f8462ce255e0d13f.1`
-* `lyft/operator-test-app:b1b3cb8e8f98bd41f44f9c89f8462ce255e0d13f.2`

-Those images are available on our private Dockerhub registry, and you will either need to pull them locally or give Kubernetes access to the registry.

 ### Setup